xiaoleiren/xiaolei.ren/content/authors/admin/_index.md

   - Compilers

 education:
-  - area: PhD Computer Science
+  - area: PhD in Computer Science
     institution: The University of Texas at Arlington
     date_start:
     date_end: